-This list is a starting place!
+This list is growing over time!
 Let us know what you are reading, watching, and sharing by emailing firstname.lastname@example.org and we can update this page!

 Movies and Documentaries

-The Janes is a documentary from Tia Lessin and Emma Pildes.
+The Janes is a documentary by Tia Lessin and Emma Pildes.
 It spotlights the members of the Jane Collective, an underground network based in Chicago that facilitated illegal abortions between 1969 and 1973.

 Call Jane is directed by Phyllis Nagy, the screenwriter of ‘Carol.’
 Call Jane follows a traditional housewife, Joy, as she seeks out an abortion and later joins the women of the Jane Collective.

 Vera Drake is a fictional British film about a working-class woman who provides abortions to other women like her – and she is eventually arrested.

 Plan B follows a straight-laced high school student and her slacker best friend who, after a regrettable first sexual encounter, have 24 hours to hunt down a Plan B pill in America’s heartland.

 America’s War on Abortion is a 2020 documentary film by Deeyah Khan.
 In this documentary timed to coincide with the US Presidential elections, Emmy Award-winning documentary filmmaker Deeyah Khan investigates one of the most divisive issues in American politics – abortion.